metamn/react/content/blog/on-design-systems-3/index.md

 HTML has no classes, thus styles and behaviour attached.
 Styling comes from a separate CSS file, behaviour comes from a separate JavaScript file, and everything is bound together via naming conventions.

+Naming conventions are the last thing to scale.

 #### Class-based binding

 The next paradigm connects the separate parts &mdash; HTML, CSS, Javascript &mdash; via class names, a special HTML attribute.

-In spite of being the longest reigning paradigm &mdash; CSS frameworks &mdash; it's fragile on scaling, composition.
+In spite of being the longest reigning paradigm &mdash; CSS frameworks &mdash; are fragile in scaling, composition.

 #### Props

-The latest advancement &mdash; component libraries and design systems &mdash; integrate &mdash; bind natively &mdash; all parts of the displayable information &mdash; structure, style, behaviour &mdash; into a single standalone component.
+The latest advancement specific for component libraries and design systems &mdash; integrate, bind natively all parts of the displayable information &mdash; structure, style, behaviour &mdash; into a single standalone component.

 Scaling and composition now relates to one single item &mdash; the component &mdash; vs. three items &mdash; HTML, CSS, and JavaScript &mdash; as it were before.